Rethinking Technology Stack Selection with AI Coding Proficiency: Conclusion

 \section{Conclusion}

-In this paper, we propose a new perspective for technology stack selection in the LLM era, \textit{AI coding proficiency}, which evaluates whether LLMs can correctly utilize the given technology in code generation, thereby producing high-quality code snippets.
-We conduct the first empirical study on the AI proficiency of third-party libraries across six LLMs.
-Our findings reveal that competing libraries with similar functionality can exhibit significant gaps in AI proficiency on the same model, and the performance of different models using the same library can also vary.
-Low AI proficiency not only undermines the efficiency and effectiveness of AI-assisted development, resulting in additional time and financial costs, but can also drive users toward high-proficiency libraries and exacerbate market concentration, ultimately harming technological diversity and security of the software ecosystem.
-We call on the community to take heed of and incorporate AI proficiency into the technology selection framework and take practical improvement measures to ensure development efficiency and delivery quality, and maintain an open and diverse software ecosystem.
+This paper introduces \textit{AI coding proficiency}, a new perspective for technology selection in the LLM era that evaluates whether LLMs can effectively utilize a given technology to produce high-quality code snippets.
+Through the large-scale empirical study on the AI proficiency of third-party libraries across six LLMs, we reveal that competing libraries with similar functionality can exhibit significant proficiency gaps on the same model, while the same library can also perform differently across models.
+Low AI coding proficiency undermines the efficiency of AI-assisted development and can drive users toward high-proficiency libraries, exacerbating market concentration and harming the technological diversity of the software ecosystem.
+We call on the community to incorporate AI proficiency into technology selection and take measures to ensure development quality and maintain an open, diverse software ecosystem.